mmokhathi/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 # 5-more_numbers.c prints 0 to 14 ten times followed by newline
 # 6-print_line.c draws a straight line on the terminal
 # 7-print_diagonal.c draws a diagonal line on the terminal
+# 8-print_square.c prints a square on the terminal